-Beautiful Italian Mountains, Gorgeous Riva speed boats cutting across stunning blue lake waters.
+Beautiful Italian mountains and speed boats cutting across stunning blue lake waters.
 Picturesque Italian villages right out of a postcard.
 Welcome to Lake Garda, Italy.
 The undiscovered Italian Lake you have never heard of.
 But we are here to change that!

 Spread across three regions, Lake Garda is Italy’s largest lake.
 With a rich history and stunning beauty, everyone should visit at least once in their life.
 Due to its sheer size, figuring out where to stay, what to do, and how to get around can be daunting.
 Esprit Errant is here to help!
 This guide will help you determine which towns to visit, where to stay, and where to eat around Lake Garda Italy.